kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ```

 #### IPv6 clusters
-You can run ipv6 only clusters using `kind`, but first you need to
+You can run ipv6 only clusters using `kind`, but first you need to enable ipv6 in your docker daemon by editing `/etc/docker/daemon.json` [as described here][docker enable ipv6].
-[enable ipv6 in your docker daemon][docker enable ipv6].
+Ensure you `systemctl restart docker` to pick up the changes.

 ```yaml
 # an ipv6 cluster